imjihuan/fuego/docs/rst_src/Docker_Tips.rst

 ===========

-To exit the docker container, just exit the primary shell that started with the container was started.
+To exit the docker container, just exit the primary shell that started with the container when it was started.

 ==============
 Persistence